-- The shield or barrier must be tall enough to extend above the insulation and prevent blown-in insulation from spilling into the cavity. - Maintain specified air spaces around chimney. - Check instructions and local codes for further details.
+- The shield or barrier must be tall enough to extend above the insulation and prevent blown-in insulation from spilling into the cavity. - The shield should be affixed to building structure. - Maintain specified air spaces around chimney. - Check instructions and local codes for further details.

-G. Cut out Hole in Roof
+F. Cut Out Hole in Roof

-- Refer to Figure 8.9. - · Plumb from roof to center of chimney. - Drive a nail up through roof to mark center of pipe. - Measure to either side of nail and mark the 17 in. x 17 in.
+- Refer to Figure 8.9. - · Plumb from roof to center of chimney. - · Drive a nail up through roof to mark center of pipe. - Measure to either side of nail and mark the 17 in. x 17 in.
 (432 mm x 432 mm) opening required. - Measure opening on the horizontal; actual length may be larger depending on roof pitch. - Cut out and frame opening. - Refer to Chapter 25 of the Uniform Building Code for roof framing details.

-H. Complete Installation
+G. Complete Installation